St John's Church, Waterloo: History

 The much-modified organ was by Bishop & Sons, dating from the construction of the church in 1824.
 Badly damaged by the war-time bombing, it was restored in 1951 by Noel Mander.
 There is a ring of 8 bells, all by Thomas II Mears of the Whitechapel Bell Foundry and all dating from 1825.

 During the construction of the Jubilee line, the structural stability of the church was closely monitored as the soil underneath the church began to dry out as a result of the building of the new London Underground line.
 Still supported by the piles driven into the marshy soil in 1824, millions of gallons of water had to be pumped into the foundations of the church to prevent its collapse as a result.

-The church is undergoing a 10-month restoration of the nave and crypt in 2021–22, designed by Eric Parry Architects.
+The church received a 14-month restoration of the nave and crypt in 2021–22, led by Eric Parry Architects.
+The work included meticulous restoration of the Feibusch mural.
+It received the Presidents' Award from the National Churches Trust in 2023 and an RIBA Regional Award in 2024.

 Today

-The church that exists today is a thriving multicultural congregation that has developed strong links with the local community.
+The church that exists today is a thriving and inclusive multicultural congregation in the Anglican catholic tradition that has strong links with the local community.
 Every June it hosts the popular Waterloo Festival.
 It is also home to The Bridge at Waterloo and a large and thriving Churchyard garden.
+It has a strong commitment to justice and environmental work and won an EcoChurch Gold award in 2022.

-There is a choir under the musical direction of Euchar Gravina.
+There is a choir under a musical director.
 The church also hosts the Okusinza Church, which is a Luganda language church with a mainly Ugandan congregation.
-The church also holds a very strong link to Fairtrade products with stalls outside the Church selling items from Monday – Friday every week, in tandem with a Food Court.
+The church has Food Court stalls outside selling a range of cuisines from Monday – Friday every week.